 The latest material added to the Australian Institute of Family Studies library database is displayed, up to a maximum of 30 items.
 Where available online, a link to the document is provided.
 Many items can be borrowed from the Institute's library via the Interlibrary loan system.

-Child and Family Social Work 7 Apr 2020: Advance online publication
+Psychology of Men and Masculinities 30 Apr 2020: Advance online publication

 Much of the research on engaging men in family services focuses on the barriers to access.
 This article focuses instead on the factors that retain men, drawing on a study of fathers in the Australian Baby Makes 3 (BM3) programme in Victoria.
 BM3 is a pilot universal intimate partner violence prevention programme that aims to promote equal and respectful relationships between men and women during the transition to parenthood.
 Couples attend three group sessions with mixed- and single-gender group discussions, role plays and homework exercises.
 It was trialled in seven largely middle-class municipalities in Victoria from 2013 to 2015 and offered alongside the New Parenting Groups, which are free, voluntary, 3-week respectful relationships programmes offered to all first time parents in Victoria.
 Drawing on interviews and focus groups with fathers, programme facilitators and nurses, this article explores the factors that promote father engagement.
 The findings reveal that men have shared experiences of transitioning to parenthood, which foster understanding, comfort and engagement within the group setting, and that male-only groups can provide a safe space for such interaction.
 The findings suggest that men often feel silenced and marginalised in mixed group setting.

 Child Psychiatry and Human Development v.
 49 no. 1 Feb 2018: 230-244